Ultimate gift guide for home chefs and anyone who loves to cook or bake

 If you’ve ever had authentic Moroccan food or any food made in an earthen tagine, it’s pretty life-changing.
 The best tagine we know of (and the one we have) is the Flame Tagine by Emile Henry.
 Three reasons we love it: 1) it’s very easy to clean and can go right in the dishwasher, 2) it’s large enough to make 6-10 servings, and 3) it can go up to 900°F, so we can use it in our wood-fired cob oven.

-Speaking of wood-fired cob ovens… If you want to give the ultimate gift to a food-loving friend, spouse, or family member, you could offer to cover the cost of materials for a DIY cob oven that you make together with a few other people (using our cob oven construction guide).
+DIY wood-fired oven option – If you want to give the ultimate gift to a food-loving friend, spouse, or family member, you could offer to cover the cost of materials for a DIY cob oven that you make together with a few other people (using our cob oven construction guide).
 Cob ovens make the most incredible food, and your gift recipient will think of you every time they fire theirs up.

-Oh, and when the cob oven is ready, a 42″ wooden pizza peel will solidify your position as the all-time best gift giver:
+- Oh, and when the wood-fired oven is ready, a 42″ wooden pizza peel will solidify your position as the all-time best gift giver!

-It’s not as sexy or authentic, but a stainless steel pizza peel is also great for indoor use and cleans easier as well (we use both when doing cob oven bakes):
+- It’s not as sexy or authentic, but a stainless steel pizza peel is also great for indoor use and cleans easier (we actually use both when doing cob oven bakes).

 10. Pizza stone